aledgriffiths79/cookbook/README.md

   - What they actually need?

     A intuitive website thats easy to navigate around and to minimise the required steps to complete tasks.
-The main page can have a list of the 5 most searched recipes, another page with all the recipes on the website, and another to add your own recipe.
-In this page, can be a form which will be self explanatory.
+The main page can have a list of the 4 most searched recipes, another page with all the recipes on the website, and another to add your own recipe.
+In this page, will be a form to fill which will be self explanatory.

   - What they don't know they need?